Orme Park

 Orme Park is a 6.6 acre park in Atlanta, Georgia.
-It is located along Clear Creek in the Virginia Highland neighborhood.
+It is located along Stillhouse Branch, also called Orme Creek, in the Virginia Highland neighborhood.

 2011 renovation

 In 2011 a $203,000 renovation was completed, funded by "Friends of Orme Park", the Virginia-Highland Conservation League, the City of Atlanta, and a grant from Park Pride.
 This change consisted of a new entry plaza, stairway, and gently sloping sidewalks that provide wheelchair access and a safer landing area for entry into the park off Brookridge Drive.
 The playground was relocated and a granite seating wall was built.
 A walkway connecting the two entrances on Brookridge Drive was constructed where a dirt path previously existed.
 An additional Park Pride grant will enable completion in 2012 of tree recompense, a rain garden and granite seat wall, additional plantings, and a new masonry sign.